There are many options to help improve your speech. A speech-language pathologist can help you pick the right approach(es) for you.

 - Unless otherwise directed by a physician, drink plenty of water.

 - A Digital Sound Level Meter can help you monitor your volume.
-One of these meters can be purchased from Radio Shack for about $45.00.
-Place the meter arms length away from you.
+These meters can be purchased for about $45.00.
+Place the meter at arm distance to perform the measurement.
 Normal conversational volume ranges between 68-74dB.

 - Contact a recommended Ear, Nose and Throat (ENT) doctor to proceed with this type of treatment.

 - The purpose of collagen injections is to build up vocal folds that do not close completely while talking.

 - The procedure involves injecting collagen directly into the vocal folds.

 - The collagen effect typically lasts for 6 months, then must be re-injected.

 - Some patients have reported improvement in their voice from this procedure.